Part of the America’s Entrepreneurs Special Report

 He sites the case of Universal Life Insurance’s A. Maceo Walker who had been grooming his daughter, Patricia, to be his successor when he retired in 1983.
 But “when she died in 1985, Walker had no backup plan,” says Edmond.
 At age 75, Walker came out of retirement.
 Ultimately, the company — without a Walker at the helm — merged with another insurer in 2000.

 So how did Lucious Lyon’s handoff work out?
 Will son Jamal inherit the crown?
-You’ll have to tune into Season 2 later this year to find out.
+You’ll have to tune into Season 2 to find out.